Mparesh/mparesh.github.io/_posts/2018-09-06-Twitter-Sentiment-Analysis-Using-Microsoft-Flow-and-Power-BI.md

 **Advantages:**

-- All services are cloud based, so no local hosting of data or no infra required at all.
+- All services are cloud based, so no local hosting of data or no infra is required.
 - Set up is easy and quick with the help existing Flow template.
 No coding is required.
 Seamless integration of all services.
-- Trigger based or time-based start of the flow.
+- Trigger-based or time-based start of the flow is easily configurable.

 **Drawbacks:**

 - Twitter connector in Flow gives no fields related to twitter user profile info.
-So I guess important fields are missed during deep analytics.
+So I guess important fields are missed during complex analytics.
 - Power BI service has no feature of adding DAX to insert new column or measure.
-So limited scope in analysis inturn less visualization.
+So limited scope in analysis in turn less visualization.

 **References**